ID56/Machine-Learning---tictactoe-project/README.md

 # Machine-Learning---tictactoe-project
 Tictactoe game which attempts to learn how to play from endgame data.

-Implementation of the concepts from the Chapter One of Sutton's Reinforcement Learning.
+This is an implementation of the concepts from the first chapter of Introduction to Reinforcement Learning, by Sutton and Barto.

+Tools used:
+-Python
+-Jupyter

+The tictactoe endgame dataset was collected from the UCI Machine Learning Repository.